A402 Moore-Rooker Hall610 South Lumpkin StreetAthens, GA, 30602

 Greg Day is an Assistant Professor of Legal Studies at the Terry College of Business and also holds a courtesy appointment in the School of Law.
-His research focuses on the law’s relationship with market failure, primarily in the fields of technology, innovation, and competition.
-Representative works rely on analyses of either patent or antitrust law, or both.
-One can find his scholarship in journals such as the Iowa Law Review, Washington Law Review, and Alabama Law Review.
+His research focuses on the intersections of competition, technology, innovation, and privacy.
+Representative works rely on analyses of antitrust or patent law, or both.
+One can find his scholarship in journals such as the Iowa Law Review, Fordham Law Review, Washington Law Review, and Alabama Law Review.
 He is also internationally recognized for his knowledge of the art market and the laws governing it.

 Ph.D., M.A., Political Science, University of Mississippi, 2010

 B.A., Social and Global Studies, Antioch College, 2003